Avoid a Reduction in Force: 5 Layoff Alternatives

 Natural attrition may be a more cost-effective strategy than layoffs.
 Look at resignations, performance-based dismissals, retirements, and leaves of absence that are expected to occur in the upcoming period.
 A robust analytics platform can help you project your probable attrition accurately.

-To learn how one organization saved $400,000 through natural attrition, check out this case study.
+To learn how one organization saved $400,000 through natural attrition, check out this healthcare customer’s story.

-According to our April Insights Report, many organizations are looking to cut costs through hiring freezes.
-To do this successfully, you will need to identify critical roles–those positions that are critical to your business functioning on a day-to-day basis.
+According to an April 2021 Visier Insights Report, many organizations are looking to cut costs through hiring freezes.
+To do this successfully, you will need to identify critical roles—those positions that are critical to your business functioning on a day-to-day basis.
 With analytics, you can immediately determine costs for keeping these positions filled, while freezing hiring for non-core roles.

 Reskilling is often more cost-efficient and effective than hiring.
 To determine what level of investment will be needed to move your existing people into critical roles, ask questions like: What types of transitions have other employees made in the past to get into these roles?
 How long does it take to get there?
 People analytics can help you find answers to these questions quickly.